 Please answer the following questions with YES or NO:

-Because of the clutter or number of possessions, is it difficult to use your living spaces and surfaces in your home?
+- Because of the clutter or number of possessions, is it difficult to use your living spaces or surfaces in your home?

-Does your hoarding, saving, acquisitions, and clutter affect your daily functioning?
+- Does your hoarding, saving, acquisitions, or clutter affect your daily functioning?

 If you are interested in the DHSS program, you must meet the following requirements:

-Meet low income criteria (listed on our referral form)
+- Meet low income criteria (listed on our referral form below)

-Willing to let go of items and ready to do the work
+- Willing to let go of items and be ready to do the work

 Members of the community looking to receive services or get more information, please call: 1-888-314-6622 ext.
 4218.